 - Obtain the approval of the instructor for the course that will constitute the overload.

 - Obtain the approval from the department chair of the class if the class is closed, or beginning with the second (2nd) week of classes, which ever takes place first.

-- Declared undergraduates see the Dean of the college of your major.
+- Declared undergraduates must obtain the approval of the Dean of the college of your major.

-- Classified graduates and credential seeking students see their Graduate Program Coordinator.
+- Classified graduates and credential seeking students will obtain the approval from their Graduate Program Coordinator.

-- Unclassified graduates and post-baccalaureates see the Dean of Graduate Studies.
+- Unclassified graduates and post-baccalaureates will obtain the approval from the Dean of Graduate Studies.